HarshKotwal/Task-Manager/README.md

 ## Task Manager

-This project contains a simple TODO applications.
+This project contains a simple Task Manager applications.
 It has the following todos

 - Anyone can create todo